K7MDL2/IC905_Ethernet_Decoder/README.md

 The first was a combination of a tcpdump utility command line script piped to a small Python program where additional filtering and information was printed out.
 This was basically a prototype for a dedicated Python program.
 Cpa905 output is piped to Proc905.py.

-A standalone Python program is now avaiable called TCP905.py.
-It uses scapy module to prefilter data bansed n packet lengths of interest as before.
+A standalone Python program is now available called TCP905.py.
+It uses scapy module to prefilter data based on packet lengths of interest as before.
 The tcp packet payload is extracted and parsed for PTT and frequency data.
+TCP905v2.py uses message ID based processing instead of packet lengths and is easier to add and extend.

 The programs here are tested on a Pi4B and intended to learn (enough) about the 905 ethernet communication to operate a band decoder located at or near the RF Unit, or a least close to it depending on where power for the POE inserter is located.
 Once the information needed is deemed reliable, I will extend the script to operate GPIO pins to activate relays for antenna switching and perhaps amplifier selection and PTT.
+GPIO pins will operate relays or oter IO devices based on selected band and PTT state.
+I have a relay Pi 'hat' with 3 relays on a Pi3B for example.
+I will also set up BCD to talk to my 905 remote decoder board for 16 outputs (12 used - 6 PTT and 6 Band).

 ### TCP905v2.py Usage  (Current Dev)